-Which physical therapist delivers the best overall value for patients, employers and insurers — one employed by a physician, or one who owns his or her own practice?
+Which physical therapist delivers the best overall value for patients, employers and insurers — one employed by a physician, or one who has an ownership stake in his or her own practice?

 When physicians own physical therapy clinics and refer their patients to those clinics, there is an inherent conflict of interest because of the referral-for-profit issue.
 Referral-for-profit has wide-ranging effects that negatively impact patients, payers and the healthcare community at large.